 In my experience of 20+ years in multiple roles in commerce implementations for large companies, my hit list of Top 10 critical success factors would include:

-- A Unified Core Team.
-The most successful projects have always been those where the Core Team, all working towards the same goal.
+A Unified Core Team.
+The most successful projects have always been those where the Core Team are all working towards the same goal.
 This core team may include internal resources and consultants in key roles:

 - Product Owner – point person for functional requirements